wrideout/dotvim/README.md

 * VCSCommand.vim

 In order for the taglist plugin to work, the exuberant-ctags application must be installed on the host system.
+The cscope application must also be installed, as the cscope-maps plugin and several mappings rely on it.

 # Colorschemes
 The following colorschemes are provided: